faisalramdan17/car_rental_lite/README.md

 GetX has a huge ecosystem, a large community, a large number of collaborators, and will be maintained as long as the Flutter exists.
 GetX too is capable of running with the same code on Android, iOS, Web, Mac, Linux, Windows, and on your server.

-## SUPPORT ME
+## Support Me

-Our mission at Coding Your Life is to help purpose driven Flutter developers go full-time doing what they love and making an impact through coding.
+My mission at Coding Your Life is to help purpose driven Flutter developers go full-time doing what they love and making an impact through coding.
 We achieve this with useful Flutter tips and clean UI design apps.

 SUBSRIBE → https://bit.ly/3ymJhMh